How do I apply?

 Yes, you are not expected to do the whole shift without a break.
 Volunteers will be given reasonable breaks when needed.

 Your supervisor on the day will discuss breaks with you at the start of your shift.
 Please communicate to your supervisor if you have any specific requirements or require additional breaks.

 I’ve changed my address/phone/name, what should I do?

-Send your change of details to us as soon as possible, by email to email@example.com.
+You can update your details in the volunteer portal at any time.
+Alternatively, send your change of details to us as soon as possible, by email to [email protected].

 It’s OK, we’re here to help with any other questions that you might have.